 Hawai’i residents mostly avoid the tourist area.
 But you might find locals picnicking in Kapiʻolani Park (especially on weekends), catching a show at a Waikīkī venue, dining in restaurants, visiting the zoo or aquarium, or enjoying a staycation at a hotel on the beach.

 Parking in Waikīkī

-Public parking is available at the following locations:
+Public parking can be found at the following garages and shopping centers:

 Waikīkī Shopping Malls

 There are two major thoroughfares through Waikīkī: Kalākaua Avenue, which runs parallel to the beach and Kūhiō Avenue a few blocks mauka (towards the mountains).
 Along both streets, you’ll find hotels, condominiums, shops, restaurants, mini-malls, and several larger malls featuring national retailers and luxury brands.
 Sprinkled throughout Waikīkī are ABC convenience stores offering a variety of useful supplies and foods.